tus/tus-resumable-upload-protocol/protocol.md

 In the following example the `Host` and `TUS-Resumable` headers are omitted for readability although they are required by the specification.
-In the beginning three partial uploads are created:
+In the beginning two partial uploads are created:

 ```
 POST /files HTTP/1.1
 Merge: partial
-Entity-Length: 100
+Entity-Length: 5

 HTTP/1.1 204 No Content
 Location: http://tus.example.org/files/a